 What are Woodland Tulips?

 There are so many tulip varieties out there in a rainbow range of colors that it’s possible you’ve never heard of woodland tulips.
 They are an old variety of bulb flower with brilliant butter-colored flowers that make themselves right at home in your garden.
 Woodland tulip plants begin as bulbs, just like other tulips.
-But these are wildflower tulips with distinctive yellow, lemon-scented flowers.
+However, these are wildflower tulips with distinctive yellow, lemon-scented flowers.
 The petals are pointed and the flowers look like stars.

 Those growing woodland tulips say that the stalks emerge in early spring and get to be about 14 inches (35 cm.) tall.
 Woodland tulip plants multiply easily and return year after year to your backyard.